 1. Gothenburg, Sweden

-This is the second-largest city in Sweden and has been considered one of the top sustainable destinations globally in recent years.
+This is the second-largest city in Sweden and has been considered one of the top eco-tourism destinations globally in recent years.
 A majority of the former industrial port town’s public transport today runs off renewable energy, and over 90 per cent of the hotels are eco-certified.
 The city is surrounded by thick forests and offers vast breathing spaces in the form of parks, meadows, as well as hiking routes.

 2. Gunung Mulu National Park, Malaysia